ultraleap/UnrealPlugin/Documentation.md

 ## Making Your Own Pose Detector

 To create your own Pose Detector classes, create a child blueprint of the **PoseDetector** component.
 Then override the **CheckPose** function in your class to implement detection logic.
-Within the logic, call **SetPoseActive** when the pose is detected and no longer detected.
+Within the logic, call **SetPoseActive** when the pose is detected, and no longer detected.
 The parent **PoseDetector** component will then dispatch the relevant events for the two states.
 Reference the other PoseDetector derived components to see how a CheckPose implementation works.

-If you want to draw primitives to help visualised the pose detection algorithm, override **DrawDebug** in your custom component.
+If you want to draw primitives to help visualise the pose detection algorithm, override **DrawDebug** in the custom component.

 ## FAQs